Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 3

-There was not a single first-round wide receiver drafted in 2008, which is an odd anomaly.
-2007 was interesting too, because it featured six of them drafted, with Calvin Johnson checking in as the headliner at No. 2 overall.
-Johnson is, in my opinion, a Hall of Fame player, but even Megatron wasn't immune to the struggles of a first-year wideout, as he caught 48 passes for 756 yards and four touchdowns.
+There was not a single first-round wide receiver drafted in 2008, which is an anomaly.
+The year before was interesting too, because it featured six of them drafted, with Calvin Johnson checking in as the headliner at No. 2 overall.
+Johnson is, in my opinion, a Hall of Fame player, but even Megatron wasn't immune to the struggles of a first-year wideout; he caught 48 passes for 756 yards and four touchdowns.

 Of the other first-round members of that draft class -- Ted Ginn, Dwayne Bowe, Robert Meachem, Craig Davis and Anthony Gonzalez -- only one got remotely close to 1,000 yards.
 That would be Bowe, who went for 995 in his rookie year with the Chiefs.

-A more likely result for these players was a breakout season in either Year 2 or Year 3 -- even Heyward-Bey, long considered one of the most Raiders picks of all-time and a pretty large bust for Oakland where they selected him, managed to flirt with the century mark in his third season, posting a 64-catch season for 975 yards.
+A more likely result for these players was a breakout season in either Year 2 or Year 3 -- even Heyward-Bey, long considered one of the most Raiders picks of all time and a pretty large bust for Oakland where he was selected, managed to flirt with the century mark in his third season, posting a 64-catch season for 975 yards.

 So, basically, the reality of young wide receivers in the NFL never changed.
-It was skewed by the 2014 draft class and has been exacerbated by the performance of wideouts in the last three draft classes.
+It was skewed by the 2014 draft class and has been exacerbated by the performance of wideouts in the past three draft classes.
 Those classes have, admittedly, not looked great out of the gate in terms of performance.
-2017, which featured three top-10 wide receivers combining for 470 receiving yards in their first year, really caused us to laser in on questions about the production of young wide receivers.
+Last year, which featured three top-10 wide receivers combining for 470 receiving yards in their first year, really caused us to laser in on questions about the production of young wide receivers.

-The busts in the last three years have been REALLY busty.
+The busts in the past three years have been REALLY busty.
 Kevin White didn't record a catch as a rookie.
 Laquon Treadwell is on a milk carton.
 Breshard Perriman was actually one of the better performers as a rookie, which says a lot.
-Comparing the 2015-2017 classes against the 2011-2013 classes isn't really a comparison.
+Comparing the 2015-17 classes against the 2011-13 classes isn't really a comparison.

-Number of First-Round Receivers
+Number of first-round receivers

 2011-2013